MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 - You can add new **Bot Framework triggers** of any kind to your **main (root) dialog**.
 However, the structure of **triggers** added to the **main (root) dialog** should be kept as simple as possible. **Send a response**, **Ask a question**, or any actions that contain **Language Generation** cannot be used in **triggers** added to **main (root) dialog**.
 Doing so will result in validation errors and prevent you from publishing your Composer content to Power Virtual Agents.

-- You can't use Regular Expression Recognizer (RegEx) in the **main (root) dialog**.
-Using Regular Expression Recognizer in the **main (root) dialog** will prevent you from publishing your Composer content to Power Virtual Agents.
-However, you can use Regular Expression Recognizer in any other dialogs in Composer.
+- You can't use the Regular expression recognizer (RegEx) in the **main (root) dialog**.
+Using the Regular expression recognizer in the **main (root) dialog** will prevent you from publishing your Composer content to Power Virtual Agents.
+However, you can use the Regular expression recognizer in any other Composer dialogs.

 ![Bot Framework Composer main (root) dialog trigger phrases](media/Composer_Guidelines/Gd_mainDialog_trigger.png)